Mr. Chris Mahoney

 Ashley Stinger earned a B.S. in Elementary Education from the College of Saint Rose, a M.S. in Literacy from The University of Albany, and an Ed.S in Early Childhood Education from Georgia State University.
 She has taught kindergarten and first grade, having experience in both public and private settings.
 For the past 6 years, Mrs. Stinger worked as the Curriculum Coordinator at Atlanta Academy in Roswell, Georgia.

 Mrs. Stinger has 8 years of experience attending institutes at Teachers College at Columbia University, studying Lucy Calkin’s Units of Study in Reading and Writing.
 She implemented the workshop model at her previous institution, and she is excited to see it begin here at the Fulton Academy of Science and Technology.
 Mrs. Stinger also has extensive experience with Singapore Math and Math in Focus curriculum.
 She coaches educators and leads professional development on the successful integration and implementation of Singapore Math.

-Mrs. Stinger is married with two daughters, and is a new FAST parent this year.
+Mrs. Stinger is married with two daughters and is a FAST parent.

 Mr. Mark Gerl

 Mark Gerl is a fourth generation teacher, following his mother, grandmother and great grandmother in school work.
 For eight years, he was a Systems Administrator, earning a commendation as one of the International Top 20 “SysAdmin of the Year” for 2009 from BigFix.com and the Large Installation System Administrators Association.
 Mr. Gerl then followed his passion for education and moved into a classroom setting at the Galloway School as a K-4 Technology Coordinator.
 During this time his project-based, hands-on learning environment was featured in the book “Loving Learning” by Tom Little and Katherine Ellison.